voedger/reqmd/design.md

 - foreach coverage in `coverages`
   - if coverage.ActionFootnote is nil and !coverage.Site.IsAnnotated  then
     - New ActionAnnotate is created using RequirementSite as Data

+Construction of ActionAddFileURL and ActionUpdateHash

+- foreach coverage in `coverages`
+  - foreach coverer in NewCoverers
+    - if CoverageURL does not exist NewCoverers
+      - New ActionAddFileURL is created
+        - FileStruct is set to coverage.FileStructure
+        - Data is set to coverer.FileHash
+    - else if coverer.FileHash != coverage.FileStructure.FileHash then
+      - New ActionUpdateHash is created
+        - FileStruct is set to coverage.FileStructure
+        - Data is set to coverer.FileHash

 ### Applying